 It is not possible to change one’s race and it is difficult to change one’s ethnicity though this can be achieved after long periods of acculturation, however, it is very much possible to change one’s nationality from one country to another.

-One’s race is based on the person’s physical attributes such as skin colour, hair texture while ethnicity is based on one’s cultural identity such as language, mode of dressing.
+One’s race is based on the person’s physical attributes such as skin color, hair texture while ethnicity is based on one’s cultural identity such as language, mode of dressing.
 Nationality, on the other hand, is a legal creation and is mostly psychological.
 More so, people of different races can be nationals of one country example Black Americans, Chinese Americans etc.

 Ethnicity denotes one’s membership of a particular ethnic group while nationality refers to one’s membership of a particular country.
 An ethnic group may not necessarily be domiciled in a particular geographical location.
 On the other hand, one of the indispensable attributes of a state is that it must have a defined geographical location.
 As a result, people from the same ethnic group can be from different countries. for example, the Maasai ethnic group can be found in Kenya as well as Tanzania.
 Therefore a person from the Maasai ethnic group may either be a national of Tanzania or Kenya.
 On the other hand, people who have the same nationality may be from different ethnic groups.
-For example, a Nigerian may be Igbo, Hausa, Yoruba, Efik etc.
+For example, a Nigerian maybe Igbo, Hausa, Yoruba, Efik, etc.

-Types And Examples Of Race, Ethnicity And Nationality
+Types And Examples Of Race, Ethnicity, And Nationality

 Nigeria has no less than 250 ethnic groups.
 They include the Hausa-Fulani, Igbo, Ijaw, Ibibio, Kanuri, Tiv, Efik, Igala, Nupe etc. Other examples of ethnic groups include the Zulu tribe in South Africa as well as the Maasai tribe in Kenya.